vippsas/vipps-report-api/api-guide/settlement.md

 #### returned-disputed-capture

-In the event that the merchant wins the dispute process, money previously.
+In the event that the merchant wins the dispute process, money previously captured is returned.
 The retained/returned cycle may in theory occur several times for the same capture.

 The `reference` has the same value as the corresponding capture.